 In his EWEA keynote speech Dr Felix Ferlemann, CEO, Siemens Wind Power said: "We must make it com-petitive with traditional energy sources and we must do this soon...
-In the past we managed to reduce costs by 40 per cent every 10 years.
-In the future we need to be even quicker. recently, Michael Liebreich, chief executive of Bloomberg New Energy Finance (BNEF) noted that the best onshore wind farms are competitive "And this means the wind industry will not only need to continue, but to with gas fired plants when gas is \$6/ step up investments in innovation and industrialisation.
-He added: "Currently the profitabil-ity is not always a given.
-The wind industry struggles with low margins.
-This is not a sustainable situation.
-We are under pressure to reduce costs quickly.
-And we have made this our highest priority.
+In the past we managed to reduce costs by 40 per ecutive of Bloomberg New Energy Finance (BNEF) noted that the best onshore wind farms are competitive with gas fired plants when gas is \$6/ mBtu, and also compete with new coal mBtu, and also compete with new coal plant.
+He also said the price of solar modules has fallen by 75 per cent in the last three years.
+Speaking at a WWF press conference on the sidelines of the CEM, Germany's Deputy Director Concerned of Interest Deputy Director General of International Cooperation said the cost of cent every 10 years.
+In the future we need to be even quicker.